AlbertLapTu/Smartcar/README.md

 > npm install

+### Running the application

+To start up the application, type `npm run server` to boot up the express server.

 ### Tests

-To run the test suite, first install the dependencies, then run `npm run watch` to ensure that all tests are ran, and will continuously run on every save event.
+To run the test suite, you can run the following commands:

+`npm run test` to run the test suite once.
+`npm run watch` to run the test suite once on every change.

+#### Built with

+Node / Express
+Jest / supertest test suite

 ### Language Support